 The dining plans are transacted through the University ID Card, which serves as a convenient way to enjoy dining all over campus without carrying cash.

 The meals portion of the dining plan enables students to help themselves to unlimited servings of food served in John Jay Dining Hall, Ferris Booth Commons, or JJ’s Place.
-The hours of operations for these locations offer dining options for breakfast, lunch, dinner, and late-night, with continuous dining.
+The hours of operations for these locations offer 24-hour dining.

 In addition to meals, Dining Dollars comprise the other portion of the first-year dining plan.
 Each Dining Dollar is equal to one dollar and operates as a declining balance account, much like a debit card.